2026 CARS Tour

-Landen Lewis, the defending Late Model Stock Car champion.
+Landen Lewis, the previous Late Model Stock Car champion.

-The 2026 CARS Tour will be the 30th season of the zMAX CARS Tour, a stock car racing series.
-It will begin at Coastal Plains Speedway on March 1 and will end at South Boston Speedway on October 15.
+The 2026 CARS Tour is the 30th season of the zMAX CARS Tour, a stock car racing series.
+It began at Southern National Motorsports Park on February 28, and will end at South Boston Speedway on October 15.

 Landen Lewis entered the season as the defending Late Model Stock Tour champion, while Ben Maier entered as the defending Pro Late Model Tour championship.
-It is currently unknown if either driver will return to the series in 2026, as Lewis will compete part-time in the NASCAR Craftsman Truck Series for Niece Motorsports in 2026, while Maier's plans are not confirmed.
+Both Lewis and Maier will not run a full season to defend their titles, as Lewis competes part-time in the NASCAR Craftsman Truck Series for Niece Motorsports in 2026, while Maier runs part-time in the same series.